eCommerce KPI: Best 10 eCommerce Metrics to Boost Your Business Growth

 Orders per active customers

-This indicates the number of total customers who visit your website daily to the number of people who place their orders.
+This indicates the number of total customers who visit your website daily, compared to the number of people who place their orders.
 If this rate increases, you need to work more on your products and marketing strategies.
 This is because it is not successfully convincing customers to purchase from you.
 Thus, this is another negative indicator of your eCommerce.

 Return on Investment